Olivia Walters, These Hidden Streets

-On the set of of his video shoots, I imagine he has trash bags full of ski masks to pass out for all the extras.
-Long-legged woman as well Rottweilers freakishly stare into the camera through ragged eye holes and gaps for ventilation.
+On the set of his video shoots, I imagine Siboy hops around pulling ski masks out of trash bags to hand out to the extras.
+Long-legged woman and Rottweilers freakishly stare into the camera through ragged eye holes and ventilation gaps.

-Instead of entertaining the BDSM, militant mood, it was all I could to not to turn on the sink disposal and shove my phone into its mildewy jaws.
+Instead of entertaining the militant-BDSM mood, I wanted to chuck my phone into the sink disposal and sacrifice Siboy to its mildewy jaws.

 That sound would have been preferable.